dart-lang/language/working/augmentation-libraries/feature-specification.md

 where an augmenting declaration may occur relative to the declaration it augments, as describe below.

+For this, we define the following relations on *declarations* based on the relations between *files* of a library.

+We say that a syntactic declaration *occurs in* a Dart file if the declaration’s source code occurs in that Dart file.

+We then say that a Dart file *contains* a declaration if the declaration occurs in the file itself, or if any of the files included by the Dart file contains the declaration. _That is, if the declaration occurs in a file in the sub-tree of that Dart file._

+We then define a partial and a complete *ordering* of declarations of a library as follows:

+We define a partial ordering on syntactic declarations of a library, *is above*, such that a syntactic declaration *A* is *above* a syntactic declaration *B* if and only if:

+* *A* and *B* occur in the same file, and the start of the *A* declaration is syntactically before the start of the *B* declaration, in source order, or
+* A file included by the file containing *A* contains *B*.

+We define a *total ordering relation* (transitive, anti-symmetric, irreflexive) on declarations of a library, *is before* (and its reverse, *is after*) such that for any two syntactic declarations *A*, and *B*:

+*   If *A* and *B* occur in the same file, then:
+    *   If the start of *A* is before the start of *B* in source order, then *A* is before *B*.
+    *   Otherwise *B* is before *A*.
+*   Otherwise *A* and *B* occur in different files.
+*   Let *F* be the least containing file for those two files.
+*   If *A* occurs in *F* then *A* is before *B*.
+*   If *B* occurs in *F* then *B* is before *A*.
+*   Otherwise *A* and *B* are contained in distinct included files of *F*.
+*   If the `part` directive including the file that contains *A* is syntactically before the `part` directive including the file that contains *B* in source order, then *A* is before *B*.
+*   Otherwise *B* is before *A*.

+Then *B* *is after* *A* if and only if *A* *is before* *B*.

+(Here the first five points can be summarized as “If *A* is above *B*, then *A* is before *B*, and vice versa” and the remaining case covers when the two are contained in sibling part directives, and at least one of those three cases must occur.)

+This order is total.
+It’s effectively ordering declarations as by a pre-order depth-first traversal of the file-tree, visiting declarations of a file in source order, and then recursing on `part`-directives in source order.

 [parts_with_imports.md]: parts_with_imports.md "Parts with Imports Feature Specification"

 ## Augmentation declarations